 Ravenclaws finally put an end to Hufflepuff’s domination of our Accio Books!
 House Cup, donating over 11,000 books — over a third of our total number!
 Also, Edmonton PotterWatch of Edmonton, Alberta, ran away with our Chapters Cup after collecting a mind-blowing 6,703 books!
 How is that even possible?!
 Oh right, they have love in their hearts and a desire to change the world!
 Therefore, anything is possible!
 BOOYAH!

 The Bedford-Stuyvesant New Beginnings Charter School (BSNBCS) opened in September of 2010 without a library.
-For our 2011 Accio Books! campaign, HPA members and chapters came together to fix this by sending in over 11,000 books (which our local NYDA chapter helped to sort).
+For our 2011 Accio Books! campaign, HPA members and chapters came together to fix this by sending in over (which our local NYDA chapter helped to sort).
 In August 2011, we were thrilled to helped open the “Imagine Better” Library at the New Beginnings Charter School.

 The winner of the 2011 House Cup competition was Hufflepuff, which makes them the reigning Accio Books champion for two straight years!
 Go Badgers!